sindoojapaladi/portfolio/README.md

 # portfolio
 a website about my portfolio.
-It contains projects and blogs, which I did while learning web development
+It contains projects and blogs,I made while learning web development.